 Alfalfa (Medicago sativa) is a perennial plant with deep roots in the pea family.
 Often referred to as the “King of Foods”, it is one of the oldest cultures domesticated by humanity.
 Also known as alfalfa, it is a popular animal feed grown as silage for its high nutritional value.
 The word alfalfa comes from the Arabic al-fac-fac-facah, which literally translates as the “father of all food”.
 A well-deserved name.
 Alfalfa is rich in essential vitamins and minerals, including all vitamins B, A, D, E, E, K and biotin.

-Alfalfa is an ideal companion plant for cannabis, as it fixes nitrogen and accumulates iron, magnesium, potassium and phosphorus.
+Alfalfa is an ideal companion plant for your garden, as it fixes nitrogen and accumulates iron, magnesium, potassium and phosphorus.
 Long roots help to break up the soil, increasing water penetration and retention while slowing evaporation.
-Tea brewed from dried stems produces a famous tonic that stimulates the growth of all other plants, including cannabis.
+Tea brewed from dried stems produces a famous tonic that stimulates the growth of all other plants.

 Alfalfa repels the dreaded harmful lygus, while attracting friends to your plantations, such as ladybirds, predatory beetles and several predatory wasps.
 Pushing to a meter high if nothing is done, the stems must be cut regularly.
 It is an ideal green manure, or a mineral-rich addition to any compost.
 Sprouted seeds are delicious in salads.